CappyVee/Pizza-w4p/README.md

 ## Description

-_End of Week Three project.
+_End of Week Four project.
 The goal is to use constructors and prototypes to receive user input and calculate/display the cost of a pizza given certain criteria.

 ## Specifications
 -input                      output